I remember exactly how I was introduced to Oh Wonder.

 I never have the opportunity to explore the north side of Edmonton generally because of how far it is from where I live.
-However on Monday, I had the rare opportunity to go up north to check out the new Hansik Korean Restaurant (13727 127 St NW).
+However on Monday, Continue reading “#yegfood Hansik Korean Cuisine”

 I have couple friends that all have their birthdays in June and since couple years back, we started doing one night where we celebrate all of our birthdays together instead of having several separate birthdays.
 So for this year’s ‘Annual June Birthday Celebration’ we went to Bündok (10228 104 St NW) in downtown.